bruceravel/larch-plugin-tutorial/diffkk/README.md

 [suggested by Cross and Newville](http://dx.doi.org/10.1103/PhysRevB.58.11215) using the MacLaurin series algorithm suggested by Ohta and Ishida, Applied Spectroscopy 42:6 (1988) pp. 952-957.
-This is a way of matching experimental data to tabulated values o fthe imaginary part of the energy-dependent correction to the Thompson scattering factor and using a
+This is a way of matching experimental data to tabulated values of the imaginary part of the energy-dependent correction to the Thompson scattering factor and using a
 [Kramers-Kronig transform](https://en.wikipedia.org/wiki/Kramers%E2%80%93Kronig_relations)